sftpplus/sftpplus-docs/src/doc_source/quick-start/local-manager.rst

 Supported Web Browsers
 ----------------------

-The Local Manager is implemented as a modern web application and in order to use it, you will need a modern web browser.
+The Web Manager is implemented as a modern web application and in order to use it, you will need a modern web browser.
-The following browsers are tested and supported by Local Manager:
+The following browsers are tested and supported by Web Manager:

 * Internet Explorer 9 or newer
 * Firefox 20 or newer